abubanggheed/py-magic-methods-intro/README.md

 ```
 python --version
 ```
 Typically macs come with python installed by default.
+The -i is to keep python running after finishing compiling the code.
+This allows you to use the terminal to play with all the magic methods implemented in the custom classes.

+To exit, use `quit()`, or `control + z`.
+If `control + z` doesn't work, try `control + c`.

+### References
+I learned about magic methods here: https://rszalski.github.io/magicmethods/